tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/grammar-of-graphics-ggplot2.md

 {{% example %}}

-In this example, the first `geom_point() ` layer uses the global aesthetic defined in ggplot(), coloring points by the class variable.
-However, when the second geom_point() layer is added with color = "red", it overwrites the color for all points, making them red, regardless of their class.
+In this example, initially, a geometric object layer uses the global aesthetic defined in `ggplot()`, coloring points by the class variable.
+However, when the `geom_point()` layer is added with the color set to "red" in the `aes()` function, it overwrites the color for all points, rendering them red regardless of their class.

 {{% /example %}}